Loading...

 Stay Hydrated

-Drink a glass of water alongside your snack.
-This can help with digestion and reduce the impact of sugar absorption.
+Drink a glass of water before eating, which can help fill you up and reduce the amount of high-sugar foods you consume.

 healthspan-mbl